Ninety-five Theses: Content

-The iconic first thesis states, "When our Lord and Master Jesus Christ said, 'Repent,' he willed the entire life of believers to be one of repentance."
+The first thesis states, "When our Lord and Master Jesus Christ said, 'Repent,' he willed the entire life of believers to be one of repentance."
 In the first few theses Luther develops the idea of repentance as the Christian's inner struggle with sin rather than the external system of sacramental confession.
-Theses 5–7 then state that the pope can only release people from the punishments he has administered himself or through the church's system of penance, not the guilt of sin.
+Theses 5–7 then state that the pope who Luther called the Vicar of Christ on earth can only release people from the punishments he has administered himself or through the church's system of penance, not the guilt of sin.
 The pope can only announce God's forgiveness of the guilt of sin in his name.
 In theses 14–29, Luther challenged common beliefs about purgatory.
 Theses 14–16 discuss the idea that the punishment of purgatory can be likened to the fear and despair felt by dying people.
 In theses 17–24 he asserts that nothing can be definitively said about the spiritual state of people in purgatory.
 He denies that the pope has any power over people in purgatory in theses 25 and 26.
 In theses 27–29, he attacks the idea that as soon as payment is made, the payer's loved one is released from purgatory.
 He sees it as encouraging sinful greed, and says it is impossible to be certain because only God has ultimate power in forgiving punishments in purgatory.

 Theses 30–34 deal with the false certainty Luther believed the indulgence preachers offered Christians.
 Since no one knows whether a person is truly repentant, a letter assuring a person of his forgiveness is dangerous.
 In theses 35 and 36, he attacks the idea that an indulgence makes repentance unnecessary.
 This leads to the conclusion that the truly repentant person, who alone may benefit from the indulgence, has already received the only benefit the indulgence provides.
 Truly repentant Christians have already, according to Luther, been forgiven of the penalty as well as the guilt of sin.
 In thesis 37, he states that indulgences are not necessary for Christians to receive all the benefits provided by Christ.
 Theses 39 and 40 argue that indulgences make true repentance more difficult.
 True repentance desires God's punishment of sin, but indulgences teach one to avoid punishment, since that is the purpose of purchasing the indulgence.